Things to do in the Rogue Valley this week and beyond

 Open Mic: Musicians, poets, comedians and other talented folks are invited to showcase their talents from 5 to 7 p.m. every Monday at Rockafairy in the Rogue Valley Mall, 1600 N Riverside Ave., Medford, Suite 1130 near Macy’s on the first floor.
 All skill levels welcome.
 For further details, see rockafairy.org or call 541-224-5111.

-Author Talk: Author Joshua Savage will talk about his book “Secret Bend, Oregon: A Guide to the Weird, Wonderful and Obscure” at 7 p.m.
-Monday, March 31, at Bloomsbury Books, 290 E. Main St., Ashland.
+Author Talk: Author Glenn J. Hill will talk about his novel series “Ghostly Ashland Shakespeare Mysteries: The First Thing We Do…” at 7 p.m.
+Monday, July 7, at Bloomsbury Books, 290 E. Main St., Ashland.
 Admission is free.
 Call 541-488-0029 or see bloomsburyashland.com.

 Paul Schmeling Band: The Paul Schmeling Band will perform jazz standards from 7 to 9 p.m.
 Mondays at Martino’s Restaurant and Lounge, 58 E. Main St., Ashland.
 See martinosashland.com or call 541-488-4420.